trinapicot/unraid-diskmv/README.md

 unraid-diskmv
 =============

-A set of utilities to move UnRAID user share directories between disks
+A set of utilities to move unRAID user share directories between disks

-Not ready for general use.
+These utilities move files around on an unRAID server.
+I have done my best to prevent any data loss, but there is always a chance something can go wrong.
+Use at your own risk and please ensure you have everything backed up.